Bhanditz/phpcache/README.markdown

 ## About ##

-A light, simple but powerful PHP5 Cache Class which uses the filesystem for caching.
+An improved, light, simple but powerful php cache class which uses the filesystem for caching.
 Your feedback is always welcome.

 ## Requirements ##